funinkina/nimble-thimble/README.md

 Installs deps, then runs backend + frontend.
 Prompts for your Groq key if `backend/.env` doesn't have one and injects it for that run only.
 Ctrl-C stops both.
 Uses `uv` if you have it, otherwise builds a project-local `backend/.venv` with your own Python (3.12 or 3.13).

+> [!NOTE]
+> First run will download a small encoder model locally, so first request might take some time.

 ```bash
 ./run.sh                         # macOS / Linux
 ```